Osborne urges petrol firms to pass on falling oil costs

-LONDON Chancellor George Osborne urged petrol retailers on Thursday to lower their prices in line with a fall in oil costs, saying he would be watching them carefully to ensure savings were passed on to consumers.
+LONDON British Finance Minister George Osborne urged petrol retailers on Thursday to lower their prices in line with a fall in oil costs, saying he would be watching them carefully to ensure savings were passed on to consumers.

 The price of oil on the international market has fallen by more than a quarter since June as an overall increase in supply, driven in part by increased U.S. production, has coincided with slowing increases in demand linked to slow economic growth in China and Europe.